peterston-e/DeMask/README.md

 - **Logging & Monitoring**: Implement logging and monitoring to keep track of your application's health.

 By following these steps, you can establish a robust CI/CD pipeline that automatically deploys your Next.js application to AWS whenever you push changes to your GitHub repository.

+THIS is a minor change to test the pipe.